 This suggests that perception of music is closely related to muscle memory.
 (Wikipedia)

 The more you do an action, the easier it gets.
 Just like anything else.

-The cool thing is, you can regain muscle (and muscle memory) more quickly and easily than if you were doing it the first time.
+If you happen to lose the muscle (or muscle memory), you can regain it more quickly and easily than if you were getting it the first time.

-That’s why older athletes can still play against people that are ten years younger– they have years of muscle experience.
+That’s why older athletes can still play against people who are ten years younger– they have years of muscle experience.

 Studies show that experienced pianists use the motor network less than inexperienced pianists when doing complex hand movements.